-Brightpoint implemented street sweeping in order to satisfy the required POC reductions identified in Section 3.6.
+Brightpoint implemented street sweeping to satisfy the required POC reductions identified in Section 3.6.
 The "mass loading approach," as described in DEQ's Guidance Memo No. 15-2005, was used to determine the extent of street sweeping efforts to be implemented.
-Per the mass loading approach, the overall weight of material collected through street sweeping is multiplied by a dry weight factor and then a factor specific to each POC in order to quantify the pollutant reductions achieved.
+Per the mass loading approach, the overall weight of material collected through street sweeping is multiplied by a dry weight factor and then a factor specific to each POC to quantify the pollutant reductions achieved.
 Given the target pollutant reductions and the dry weight and POC factors, it was determined that Brightpoint must collect a minimum of 12,465 pounds of material per year to meet the POC reduction requirements.
-Required reductions and sweeping efforts are summarized in Table 15.
+Required reductions and sweeping efforts are summarized in Table 16.

-Table 15: Required Street Sweeping Material to be Collected for 40% POC Reduction
+Table 16: Required Street Sweeping Material to be Collected for 40% POC Reduction

-Pollutant of Concern (POC) 40% Annual Reductions Required of L2 (lbs/yr) Existing BMP Reduction Credit (Section 6.1) Revised 40% Annual Reductions Required (lbs/yr) Dry Weight Factor POC Multiplication Factor Required Street Sweeping Material Weight (lbs/yr) Nitrogen 21.81 2.41 19.39 0.7 .0025 12,464.5 Phosphorus 4.80 1.42 3.38 0.7 .001 6,852.55 TSS 2,101.22 584.58 1,516.64 0.7 0.3 7,222.10
+Pollutant of Concern (POC) 40% Annual Reductions Required of L2 (lbs./yr.)
+Existing BMP Reduction Credit (Section 6.1) Revised 40% Annual Reductions Required (lbs./yr.)
+Dry Weight Factor POC Multiplication Factor Required Street Sweeping Material Weight (lbs./yr.)
+Nitrogen 21.81 2.41 19.39 0.7 .0025 12,464.5 Phosphorus 4.80 1.42 3.38 0.7 .001 6,852.55 TSS 2,101.22 584.58 1,516.64 0.7 0.3 7,222.10

-6.2 Revised Means to Achieve 40% POC Reductions with Street Sweeping
+6.2 Revised Means to Achieve 40% POC Reductions

-Starting on July 1, 2022, Brightpoint will continue to implement street sweeping to satisfy the required POC reductions identified in Section 3.6 in accordance with DEQ's Guidance Memo No. 20-2003.
+For the 2022 - 2023 reporting year, Brightpoint continued to implement street sweeping to partially satisfy the required POC reductions identified in Section 3.6 in accordance with DEQ's Guidance Memo No. 20-2003.
 The "revised street cleaning module," as described in the Guidance Memo was used to determine the extent of street sweeping efforts to be implemented.
 Table 1 within Appendix V.G - Street Cleaning Section of the Guidance Memo reflects the module's preferences to use regenerative air sweepers and sweeping frequency to increase nutrient sediment reduction rates.
 Nutrient and sediment reductions are provided for various street sweeping practices (SCP).

 Using the standard street cleaning unit of one mile of curb miles swept on one-side and one acre equivalent for parking lots to one curb lane mile swept, Brightpoint has determined the number of total "curb lane miles" on their property.
 It was calculated that Brightpoint has a total of 30.36 curb lane miles on their properties.
-Using the nutrient and sediment loading rates for urban impervious cover for the James River provided in the 2018 - 2023 MS4 General Permit (9VAC25-890-40), the required curb lane miles for each street sweeping practice was calculated.
-Total Nitrogen was determined to be the limiting pollutant of concern for most practices.
-The required lane miles per year was calculated for each practice.
-The minimum lane miles per pass was calculated in order to determine which practices were available for consideration.
-Based on the number of required curb lane miles, Brightpoint selected SCP-4: 1 Pass Every 4 Weeks to meet the required nutrient and sediment reductions.
-Table 16 depicts the 40% POC reductions estimated to be achieved by Brightpoint annually based on the selected practice.
+Using the nutrient and sediment loading rates for urban impervious cover for the James River provided in the 2018 - 2023 MS4 General Permit (9VAC25-890-40), the required nutrient reductions were calculated.
+Brightpoint selected SCP-4: 1 Pass Every 4 Weeks to implement to partially meet the required nutrient and sediment reductions.
+See Appendix C for calculations.
+By July 1, 2023, Brightpoint swept 1 pass every 4 weeks to satisfy the reductions achieved by street sweeping.